 MEYERBEER: Les Huguenots / Joan Sutherland, soprano (Queen Marguerite); Martina Arroyo, soprano (Valentine); Anastasio Vreinos, tenor (Raoul de Nangis); Gabriel Bacquier, baritone (St. Bris); Huguette Tourangeau, mezzo-soprano (Urbain); Nicolai Ghiuselev, bass (Marcel); Ambrosian Opera Chorus; New Philharmonia Orchestra; Richard Bonynge, conductor / Decca 430 549-2

 Meyerbeer’s three greatest operas, by general consensus, were Les Huguenots, Le Prophète and the complete L’Africaine.
-We’ve already dealth with the latter.
-In the case of Les Huguenots, there were two great recordings.
-The first of these was the very incomplete concert performance with Nicolai Gedda as Raoul, which despite its being severely abridged was the most exciting version ever recorded.
+We’ve already dealt with the latter.
+In the case of Les Huguenots, these are the three best recordings.
+The first listed here is the very incomplete concert performance with Nicolai Gedda as Raoul, which despite its being severely abridged was the most exciting version ever recorded, with Gedda singing high notes from the chest a la Louis-Gilbert Duprez.
 The second of these was flawed by virtue of the soft-grained, mush-mouthed singing of Joan Sutherland as Marguerite and the underpowered tenor of Anastasio Vreinos, who was suffering from laryngitis at the time and was only able to record the part by virtue of spraying his throat with a pain-killer.
 He actually sang quote stylishly, but needed more power for many passages that he did not have.
 By cleverly combining these two recordings, you can make yourself a pretty good Huguenots.

 MEYERBEER: Le Prophète / Placido Domingo, tenor (Jean); Agnes Baltsa, mezzo-soprano (Fidès); Victoria Loukianetz, soprano (Berthe); Davide Damiani, bass (Count Oberthal); Franz Hawlata, bass (Zacharie); David Cale Johnson, baritone (Mathisen); Torsten Kerl, tenor (Jonas); Alexander Pinderak, tenor (Un Officier); Hasik Bayvertian, tenor (Un Citoyen); Mario Steller, baritone (Un Anabaptiste); Amadeus Kinderchor; Chor und Orchester der Wiener Staatsoper; Marcello Viotti, conductor / available for free streaming on YouTube